dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people believe that schools should teach students financial management, while others think this should be learned from parents.
 **To what extent do you agree or disagree?**
-It has long been debated whether
+It has long been debated whether financial management should be taught by parents or teachers in schools.Some people think that teachers in schools

 ---